Lem-uel/DLean-Max/README.md

 - 👋 Hi, I’m @DLean-Max, call me Lemuel

 - 👀 I’m interested in Java, App development using flutter.
-- Also interested in Web Dev,
 - The ultimate aim is to be a data Scientist so I'll be learning Phyton
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java not just for school though.
--
 - 📫 You can reach me via email: leninnation1@gmail.com

 <!---